Updated: Sep 11

 Amy likes to collaborate with her subjects by talking through the creative process with them.
 She tries to have a reason for working with them, a purpose.
 As a film shooter, she says she works at a much slower place, which gives her the opportunity to connect with her models on a more personal level.
 She loves working with her kids and she feels that is her strength.
 She likes to get lost in the process, creating a mental landscape.
 She just found a great new prop, but she won’t shoot until she thinks through just the right use for it.

 Amy says that the pandemic helped her become more creative because she was restricted in space and place.
 Since she couldn’t leave home, she had to decide what she would make of what she had to work with.
 It has helped her to be more focused.
 She used to try and get away and just be silent, but she often felt guilty.
 We talked about how we as women often lay that guilt on ourselves because we are caregivers, taking care of others, and not so much ourselves.
 She felt it was self-indulgent.
 But she now recognizes this is not just something she needs for herself, but also something she needs to be more present for her family.

 We are delighted to have worked with Amy at our events and look forward to continuing to watch her photographic vision evolve.
+Amy will be teaching The Art of Visual Storytelling at our upcoming workshop on November 5th.
+Participation is limited, so sign up today!
 We are big fans and we’re sure you will be as well once you become familiar with her work.